OriHoch/midburn-profiles-drupal/README.md

 Containerized Midburn Profiles Drupal App

+## Warnings

+All warnings will hopefully be removed soon, but for now -
 * **Work In Progress**
 * **Code is still not open source, requires permissions to download code and data dumps from google storage**
+* **Running the environment locally requires a strong PC, enough RAM and ~10GB of available storage (preferably SSD)**

 ## Prerequisites